-Of course, we use Kanbanchi and find that it is perfect for letting us organise our projects and make the most of each day.
+Of course, we use Kanbanchi and find that it is perfect for letting us organize our projects and make the most of each day.
 Each company is sure to have different needs in this respect, so be sure to take some time to think about what exactly it is that you need.

 You might find that you can get some extra help with the likes of video conferencing tools, document sharing tools and other easy ways of working together.